Gibbsville, Wisconsin

-Gibbsville is a census-designated place in the town of Lima, Sheboygan County, Wisconsin, United States.
-Gibbsville is located on Wisconsin Highway 32 2.5 mi northwest of Oostburg.
-Its population was 512 as of the 2010 census.
+Gibbsville is an Unincorporated community and census-designated place (CDP) in the town of Lima, Sheboygan County, Wisconsin, United States.
+Gibbsville is located on Wisconsin Highway 32, 2.5 mi northwest of Oostburg.
+As of the 2020 census, Gibbsville had a population of 486.

 History

 James, John and Benjamin Gibbs settled Gibbsville in 1836.
 A post office was in operation from 1846 to 1907, and a school was in operation from 1900 to 1977.